dslab2018/dslab2018.github.io/labs/week12/README.md

 * Start small with a simple working solution and improve on it.
 In a first version, assume that all trains and busses are always sharp on time.
 Focus on creating a sane programming environment that you can use to develop and test your work as it evolves.
-Next work-out the risk-aware solution gradually, start with a simple predictive model and improve it.
+Next, work-out the risk-aware solution gradually - start with a simple predictive model and improve it.
 In addition you can test your algorithm on selected pairs of stops before generalizing to the full public transit network under consideration.

 ## References